Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

     iv.
 Add the graphic to the barriers overlay.
 5. When ready to find the route, configure the route parameters.
     i.
 Set the `ReturnStops` and `ReturnDirections` to `true`. ii.
 Create an `AGSStop` for each graphic in the stops graphics overlay.
-Add that stop to a list, then call `_routeParameters.setStops(stops:)`. iii.
+Add that stop to a list, then call `AGSRouteParameters.setStops(_:)`. iii.
 Create a `AGSPolygonBarrier` for each graphic in the barriers graphics overlay.
 Add that barrier to a list, then call `_routeParameters.setPolygonBarriers(polygonBarriers:)`. iv.
 If the user will accept routes with the stops in any order, set `FindBestSequence` to `true` to find the most optimal route.
     v.
 If the user has a definite start point, set `AGSRouteParameters.preserveFirstStop` to `true`.